dan-collins-dev/highest-of-the-hi/README.md

 - Demonstrate my current understanding of how to consume and create REST API's

 ### Current TODOS
+- [ ] Update index.html
+    - [ ] update hero section text and styling
+    - [ ] update featured games
-- [ ] Update games page to include cover art
+- [ ] Add a few more fake games to for content purposes
+- [ ] Test across multiple browsers and operating systems
-- [ ] Ensure that all pages are responsive
+- [ ] Create a game that uses the service